juxor/afaq/markdown/secGint.md

 social anarchists tend to think of individualist anarchism as an inconsistent form of anarchism, one which could become consistent by simply logically applying its own principles (see [section G.4](secG4.html)).
-On their part, many individualist anarchists simply denied that social anarchists where anarchists, a position other anarchists refute (see [section G.2](secG2.html)).
+On their part, many individualist anarchists simply denied that social anarchists were anarchists, a position other anarchists refute (see [section G.2](secG2.html)).
 As such, this section can also be considered, in part, as a continuation of the discussion begun in [section A.3](secA3.html).